-Also known as linseeds, flax seeds come from flax, one of the oldest fiber crops in the world.
-Originally cultivated in China and Egypt, these little brown seeds are known for their health benefits since long.
-It’s said that Charlemagne, king of the Franks during the 8th century, believed so strongly in them that he demanded his loyal subjects eat flax seeds.
+Flax seeds are one of the oldest crops in the world.
+They were originally cultivated in China and Egypt and these little brown seeds are known for their health-related benefits since ages.
+Charlemagne, the king of the Franks in the 8th century, was an avid believer in these seeds and demanded his loyal subjects to eat flax seeds.

-Flax seeds are a good source of healthy fat, antioxidants, micronutrients and dietary fiber.
-Continued research shows that these seeds provide umpteen health benefits and can help reduce the risk of diabetes, heart disease and cancer.
-Low in “bad” cholesterol, they aid in digestion, prevent constipation and help in suppressing hunger.
+Flax seeds are good source of healthful fat, antioxidants, micronutrients and dietary fiber.
+Research shows that these seeds provide various health benefits and can help reduce the risk of diabetes, heart disease and cancer.
+Low in bad cholesterol, aid in digestion, prevent constipation and help in suppressing hunger.

-World Health Organisation researchers have published an open-label study on the effect of flax seed powder supplementation in the management of diabetes.
-Flax seed consumption may improve insulin sensitivity in glucose-intolerant people.
-Evidence also suggests that consuming flax seed every day can improve glycemic control in obese men and women with pre-diabetes.
+WHO has published a study on the effect of flax seeds in the management of diabetes.
+Flax seeds improve insulin sensitivity in glucose-intolerant people.
+Further, consuming flax seeds everyday can also improve glycemic control in obese people.

-Two tablespoons of ground flax seed contain more than 140 percent of the daily value of inflammation-reducing omega-3 fatty acids and more lignans, a cancer-fighting plant chemical, than any other plant food on the planet.
-This may help avert heart disease, inflammatory bowel disease, arthritis and slow the growth of tumour cells.
+Two tablespoons of ground flax seed has more than 140% of daily value of inflammation-reducing omega-3 fatty acids.
+This averts heart disease, inflammation, arthritis and deters growth of tumor cells.

-The presence of lignans, plant chemicals that help fight cancer, helps battle high levels of oestrogen and maintains balanced hormonal levels.
-Regular consumption of flax seeds can help reduce menopausal symptoms such as flushing and night sweats.
-Women who suffer from irregular periods and/or extreme symptoms of PMS can also benefit.
+Regular consumption of flax seeds can help reduce menopausal symptoms like flushing and night sweats.
+Women suffering from irregular periods and extreme problems of PMS can also reap its benefits.
 Research shows they may prove useful in controlling heavy bleeding during menstruation, reduce the risk of breast cancer and improve uterine function.
-Since they correct hormonal imbalance, they are likely to promote healthy hair and skin.
+They can correct hormonal imbalances and add to skin and hair health as well.

 Comments will be approved before showing up.